AndyLSQ/pe-projects/coding-exercises/07.18-medley-week/layout-notes.md

 		- Might be better to align image grid to article grid
 		- Tried getting rid of parent zone
 	- More on grids
-		- inspector shows numbers on both axes
+		- Inspector shows numbers on both axes
-			- columns across, rows up and down
+			- Columns across, rows up and down
 			- **Flexbox- 1 dimension**
 			- **Grid- 2 dimension**
 		- Can specify how many columns & rows you want each element to take up